jedfarm/zipgrade/README.md

 What they do:
 - FormatZipGrade.bas converts a "raw" .csv file (as exported from CANVAS) into a .csv file compatible with Zip Grade; this is particularly useful at the time one needs to upload the students' information into ZipGrade.
-- eMail.bas takes a .csv file exported from ZipGrade and sends emails with feedback to each of the students in the file.
+- eMail.bas takes a .csv file exported from ZipGrade (master file) and sends emails with feedback to each of the students in that file.
+The student's information is attached as .csv file composed by a single row of the master file.

 REQUIREMENTS:
 - Microsoft Outlook installed and working on the local machine with the email account of interest.